AkaRed3223/quinino/README.md

 ### :star_struck:Welcome to the Q.uinino Application!!!:star_struck:

 Q.uinino is a phone company specialized in long distance calls.
-At this moment we're building a new product, :telephone_receiver:FaleMais:telephone_receiver:
+At this moment we're building a new product:
+:telephone_receiver:FaleMais:telephone_receiver:

 Currently, a Q.uinino customer is able to make city-to-city calls paying a pre-established dial rate, according to the list of origin and destination state codes, however, with the new FaleMais plan, you're able to make calls without worrying where you're calling!